-Anderson Silva Cries Tears Of Joy After UFC 234 Weigh-In
+Anderson Silva Cries Tears Of Joy After ‘UFC 234’ Weigh-In

 “Thank you, guys, thank you, I’ve worked my entire life for this sport and I try to do my best, and I need to say thank you God for giving one more time the opportunity to give a great show for you guys.
 Thank you so much Australia, thank you Dana [White], thank you.”

-His longtime coach Rogerio Comoes was beside him, later telling MMA Fighting that Silva was driven to tears by the love he has for the sport.
+His longtime coach, Rogerio Comoes, was beside him, later telling MMA Fighting that Silva was driven to tears by the love he has for the sport.
 He called the experience “surreal” and confessed that it was also hard for him to fight the tears.

 Anderson Silva has been with the UFC since 2006, winning the middleweight title at UFC 64 and retaining it for an unprecedented 2,457 days and 10 title defenses.
 He eventually lost it to Chris Weidman on UFC 162.